Tanzania Construction Industry Overview

-The Tanzanian construction market is expected to register a CAGR greater than 8% during the forecast period (2022 - 2027).
-According to the Bank of Tanzania's (BoT) quarterly economic bulletin, lending growth to the private sector by commercial banks fell to 2.3% in March 2021, owing to the impact of the COVID-19 outbreak on the demand and supply of various products.
+- According to the Bank of Tanzania's (BoT) quarterly economic bulletin, commercial banks' lending to the private sector declined by 2.3% in March 2021, owing to the impact of the COVID-19 outbreak on the demand and supply of various products.
 Building and construction, trade, agriculture, manufacturing, mining, and quarrying were among the economic activities that saw negative growth rates.
-Construction credit grew at a negative rate of -11.9%, while commerce credit grew at -10.3%, and farm credit grew at -8.1%.
+Construction credit declined at 11.9%, while commerce credit and farm credit declined at 10.3% and 8.1%, respectively.

-The fact that Tanzania is creating infrastructure has raised its indebtedness in recent years, as more infrastructure projects are being built around the country.
+- Tanzania's heavy investment in building infrastructure has raised its indebtedness in recent years, as more infrastructure projects are being built around the country.
 Fiscal spending in 2021 was USD 15.7 billion, with donors covering only 8% of the total.
 From 2021 to 2023, the government anticipates the economy to grow at a rate of 6.3%.
 Tanzania was promoted from a low-income country to a lower-middle-income country in July 2020, with the government hoping to reach middle-income status by 2030.
-Tanzania's government is working to develop its infrastructure, energy, and agriculture sectors in order to grow its economy and expand export opportunities.
-Tanzania's infrastructure development may help future generations as they grow up, enhancing Tanzania's ability to care for its citizens and providing a stable source of transportation and movement of people and goods around the country.
+Tanzania's government is working to develop its infrastructure, energy, and agriculture sectors to grow its economy and expand export opportunities.

-Industrial construction has remained a top priority in order to boost national self-sufficiency and enhance the domestic market for agriculture, livestock, fishery, forestry, minerals, and precious stones raw materials.
+- Tanzania's industrial construction has played a key role in boosting national self-sufficiency and enhancing the domestic market for agriculture, livestock, fishery, forestry, minerals, and precious raw materials.
 Industrial construction is critical for job creation, technological transfer, and increased processed goods exports, in addition to enhancing self-sufficiency and boosting the domestic raw materials market.
 Through the TEMDO initiative, the value chain for several commodities and products has increased over the last decade, particularly for sugar and hemp.
-The TEMDO project entails the creation of cutting-edge technology for sugarcane and hemp product manufacturing and processing.
+The TEMDO project entails the creation of cutting-edge technology for the manufacturing and processing of sugarcane and hemp products.

 |Energy and Utilities|

-Tanzania's government has announced that work on a USD 1.9 billion railway will commence across the country to improve the country's infrastructure and connect communities.
-The railway will be funded by loans, and the government has stated that it would neither raise nor impose any taxes on citizens to fund it.
+Tanzania has started working on a USD 1.9 billion railway infrastructure across the country to improve the country's infrastructure and connect communities.
+Loans will fund the railway project, and the government has stated that it would neither raise nor impose any taxes on citizens to fund it.
 The railway is part of a bigger 1,219-kilometer railway network aimed at increasing Tanzanian trade with its neighbors.
-The segment approved by the government will connect two towns in central Tanzania, Makutopora and Tabora.
-The 1,219-kilometer railway line will connect Tanzania's Indian Ocean port of Makutopora with Tabora, a port city on the banks of Lake Victoria that Tanzania shares with Uganda and Kenya.
+The railway line will connect Tanzania's Indian Ocean port of Makutopora with Tabora, a port city on the banks of Lake Victoria that Tanzania shares with Uganda and Kenya.
 Tanzanian President Samia Suluhu Hassan remarked during the project's introduction that the line would be a priority due to its importance in connecting the country to its neighbors.
-Tanzania's infrastructure development will aid in bridging the country's split.

 To understand key trends, Download Sample Report

-Despite this, 70 percent of Tanzanian housing is self-built, and many homes are constructed in stages utilizing self-help savings.
-As a result, there has been an increase in the number of poor structures.
-The NHC announced that, due to the public's poor purchasing capacity, it would increase the ratio of rental properties to for-sale homes from 30:70 to 80:20.
-The NHC intends to expand its building material manufacturing capacity in order to facilitate quality construction in the self-build sector and lower the cost of crucial materials for its low-cost house construction.
+Despite this, 70% of Tanzanian housing is self-built, and many homes are constructed in stages utilizing savings which has deteriorated the overall quality of houses.
+The NHC announced that, due to the public's poor purchasing power, it would increase the ratio of rental properties to for-sale homes from 30:70 to 80:20.
+The NHC intends to achieve this target by expanding its building material manufacturing capacity to facilitate quality construction in the self-build sector and lower the cost of crucial materials for its low-cost house construction.

-The construction market in Tanzania is fragmented with domestic and international businesses.
-Advent Construction Ltd, Estim Construction, Becco Limited, Salem Construction Limited, and Mohammedi Builders Ltd are just a few of the key competitors in the sector.
-The construction industry in Tanzania is characterized by a huge number of microentrepreneurs, the majority of whom work in the country's informal economy.
-The formal construction business in the country is made up of indigenous and indigenized corporations, as well as a number of big foreign civil engineering and construction firms.
+The Tanzania Construction Market is fragmented with domestic and international businesses.
+Advent Construction Ltd, Estim Construction, Becco Limited, Salem Construction Limited, and Mohammedi Builders Ltd are just a few key competitors in the sector.
+The construction industry in Tanzania is characterized by a huge number of microentrepreneurs, most of whom work in the country's informal economy.
+The country's formal construction business comprises indigenous and indigenized corporations, as well as several big foreign civil engineering and construction firms.